How I Became a Dietitian, a Fearless Practitioner, and an Entrepreneur

 • How is the charting?
 (I love that you can load previous chart notes to a current chart note that you’re working on)

-• Does it have insurance billing?
+• Does it have insurance billing for dietitians?

 Here in Austin, tech is super big.
 I had some friends who made EHRs, and I even test piloted theirs.
 I tried them all.
 I put four or five patients on different ones.
 I researched different platforms, and I went with SimplePractice.